 The term ‘biggest’ can be construed in many ways.
 Are the ‘biggest’ esports the most watched?
 The ones with the most prize money?
 Or the ones that are most widely played?

-For this particular breakdown, we’ll take all the top-tier and premier esports tournaments in 2019 and look at the total prize money offered and the most viewed tournament for each game.
+For this particular breakdown, we’ll take all the top-tier and premier esports tournaments in 2019.
+We’re looking at 2019 as many of the major tournaments for 2020 are still yet to take place.
+Here we’ll look at the total prize money offered and the most viewed tournament for each game.

 - League of Legends